Spotted sand bass: Description

 The spotted sand bass has an elongate, compressed body which has a standard length which is 3.0-3.3 times its depth.
 It has a pointed head with a large mouth.
-The edges of the preopercle is finely serrated.
+The edges of the preopercle are finely serrated.
 The dorsal fin has 10 spines, the third spine being greatly elongated, and 13-14 soft rays while the anal fin has 3 spines and 7 soft rays.
 The caudal fin is rounded or concave.
 The overall colour of the body is tan with many black, brown and orange spots which meld together to create dark, vertical bars along the posterior of the ventral surface.
-There is a dark line that runs from the eye to the operculum and there are 6 or 7 in dark lines on the flanks.
+There is a dark line that runs from the eye to the operculum and there are 6 or 7 dark lines on the flanks.
 The anal, caudal, and the soft part of the dorsal fins are covered in a dense pattern of spots.
 The spotted sand bass has a maximum published total length of 67 cm with a maximum weight of 6.0 kg.